jeefberkey/raspi-k8s-presentation/intro/01_intro.md

 <!SLIDE subsection>
 # Nick Miller

-* Puppet Developer
+* Heavy Puppet user
 * Linux user for years
-* Not good at Kubernetes or Ansible
+* New to Kubernetes and Ansible

-### Please ask me a lot of questions
+* Please ask me a lot of questions